Johannes-lab/KTU-PhD-Spring-School-on-Urban-Digital-Twins/README.md

 and download the connector for the file format you want to work with.

 #### Note:
-In case you see an error message related to WMIC - Microsoft removed this from the latest Windows 11 update, please install WMIC manualy by openin the Start menu, type _optional features_ View feature and add WMIC.
+In case you see an error message related to WMIC - Microsoft removed this from the latest Windows 11 update, please install WMIC manualy by opening the Start menu, type _optional features_ View features and add WMIC.

+## My iTwins

+Sample iModels for both, the Cesium viewer and the iTwin viewer can be accessed here

+My iTwins | iTwin Platform https://developer.bentley.com/my-itwins/0673de9a-a480-4c57-afa1-9f2c107c536b/home/

+## Cesium

+Please create a free account at https://cesium.com/platform/cesium-ion/

+## Getting Started with the iTwin Platform
 ### For the coding part

 - [Node.js (LTS version)](https://nodejs.org/)